BMCC Spring 2018

 Instructor: Chris O. Cook

 Have the texts read for class on the date indicated.
 Please bring hard copies with you to class (it is not acceptable to have them on your phone; you need paper copies on which you can mark, underline, etc.).
-For your convenience, I have all the stories and poems stored as Word documents and have uploaded those docs myself, so they will pop up as Word documents when you click their links.
+For your convenience, I have uploaded all the stories and poems below, so they will pop up as Word documents when you click their links.
 Depending on what kind of computer you have, you may have to look out for a little download symbol/box and then click "open" on it.

-It might be a good idea to print out stories/poems several at a time, a few classes in advance, to avoid the chance of being unprepared.
+It is a good idea to print out stories/poems several at a time, a few classes in advance, to avoid the chance of being unprepared, especially if you don't have your own printer and are dependent on school computers.

 Although all of the stories and poems in the first two Units are online, for the last Unit, on Shakespeare's Hamlet, you will need to buy a copy of Hamlet.
 Any edition is fine (because it is a play, it is not necessary for the page numbers of everyone's copy to line up, since we can just refer to Act/Scene/Line numbers, rather than page numbers), as long as it is Shakespeare's actual text and NOT one of those editions where they "translate" it (i.e., dumb it down) from Shakespeare's original poetry into boring everyday contemporary English ("translate" is not even the right word, because Shakespeare wrote in Modern English; it is the same language we speak today, just very imaginatively arranged).
 We will be reading the entire play aloud in class, so you will need the "real" text.